anmolmalik97/twitterstreamingApi/README.md

 > Queries can be filtered by passing extra queries. (sort by date,filter by retweet Count, followers count etc..)
 > Csv export (go to /csv) it will be downloaded.
 > Live stream of tweets
-> Name search by monogDb naitve indexing in O(1) time
+> Name search by monogDb naitve indexing and regex time
 > Text search by soundex and reverse Indexing in O(1) time (similar sounding words will yield same results)
 > No sql DataBase (MongoDb)